-Despite the fact that bat caves will have a thick layer of ‘guano’ (bat poo) on the floor, bats have been described as being ‘like little cats’ because they are very clean, and spend most of their time grooming themselves, when they’re not eating or sleeping!
-One of the notable bat facts, is that in Africa, bats are involved a lot in fetish ceremonies and some traditional concoctions.
-Because they are nocturnal birds that rather prefer sleeping upside down make them one of the most bizarre animals in Africa.
-Answers Africa brings you some of the most fascinating facts about bats.
-Below are 20 interesting bat facts.
+Despite the fact that bat caves will have a thick layer of ‘guano’ (bat poo) on the floor, bats have been described as being ‘like little cats’ because they are very clean, and spend most of their time grooming themselves when they’re not eating or sleeping!
+One of the notable bat facts is that in Africa, bats are involved a lot in fetish ceremonies and some traditional concoctions.
+Because they are nocturnal birds that rather prefer sleeping upside down makes them one of the most bizarre animals in Africa.
+Answers Africa brings you some of the fascinating facts about bats.

 Bat Facts – General

-3 – Bats are found almost on the planet, with the only exceptions being the two poles and a few small oceanic islands, and in pretty much every type of habitat.
-As long as there is somewhere to safely rest, or ‘roost’ – eg hollows, crevices, or suitable man-made structures – and somewhere to forage for food, there’ll probably be bats sooner or later.
-They’re even known to bite leaves to shape ‘tents’ for themselves in which to roost, if no other suitable place can be found.
+3 – Bats are found almost everywhere on the planet in pretty much every type of habitat with the only exceptions being the two poles and a few small oceanic islands.
+As long as there is somewhere to safely rest, or ‘roost’ – e.g hollows, crevices, or suitable man-made structures – and somewhere to forage for food, there’ll probably be bats sooner or later.
+They’re even known to bite leaves to shape ‘tents’ for themselves in which to roost if no other suitable place can be found.

-5 – The smallest bat species is the Kitti’s Hog-nosed Bat, weighing up to 2.6g (0.09oz) and measuring just 34mm (1.34in) in length, with a 15cm (5.91in) wingspan – in fact, this miniscule little animal is possibly the smallest species of mammal currently alive (the Etruscan shrew is the other possibility).
+5 – The smallest bat species is the Kitti’s Hog-nosed Bat, weighing up to 2.6 g (0.09 oz) and measuring just 34 mm (1.34 in) in length, with a 15 cm (5.91 in) wingspan – in fact, this minuscule little animal is possibly the smallest species of mammal currently alive (the Etruscan shrew is the other possibility).

 Bat Facts – Characteristics

-11 – All mammals are protected from blood flowing backwards by one-way valves in their veins, but bats have taken this one stage further – they have these valves in their arteries too.
+11 – One of the strange bat facts is that all mammals are protected from blood flowing backwards by one-way valves in their veins, but bats have taken this one a stage further – they have these valves in their arteries too.

 12 – The tube-lipped nectar bat (Anoura Fistulata) holds another record – relative to its body size, its tongue is the longest in any existing mammal!
 It developed this to enable it to delve right into the long cups of some of the flowers it feeds from, pollinating them as it goes.
 Then when it retracts the tongue – it coils it up inside their ribcage!